1929 Auckland Rugby League season: Round 12

-W. Shortland, an ex-Maori All Black transferred to City Rovers and made his debut for them.
+William Shortland, an ex-Maori All Black transferred to City Rovers and made his debut for them.
 He had previously represented North Auckland at the halfback position.
 Shortland was said to have played a “sterling game, demonstrating that the thirteen-a-side code suited his particular type of play”.
-P Skelton also transferred from rugby where he had been playing five eighth for the Grammar Old Boys club.
-He joined the Ponsonby side and scored a try on debut and also set up their second try for W. Skelton (no relation).
+Pat Skelton also transferred from rugby where he had been playing five eighth for the Grammar Old Boys club.
+He joined the Ponsonby side and scored a try on debut and also set up their second try for Bill Skelton (no relation).
 Their match was originally scheduled to be played on the number one field as a curtain-raiser but was transferred to the number two field as the former was in a poor condition however the number two ground “soon became a sea of mud”.
 The Marist and Ellerslie match at the Auckland Domain was postponed as the field was deemed unfit for play.
 The condition of Carlaw Park was so bad that it was discussed at the management committee meeting later in the week and it was decided that conditions needed to be improved for players immediately.

 Round 13

+The Minister of Education, Hon.
+Harry Atmore was present at the Carlaw Park games.
+In Newton's loss to Devonport their forward Ferguson collided with the goalpost in trying to tackle S Casey as he scored and was taken off with a suspected broken rib.
+A good crowd gathered at Ellerslie Reserve to watch the local team play Ponsonby on a heavy ground.
+At Devonport the Newton side arrived with just nine players but managed to use some lower grade players to increase their numbers.
+They had lost the services of ex-internationals Craddock Dufty, Wally Somers, Trevor Hall, and Roy Hardgrave in recent weeks.
+Devonport almost took pity on them towards the end of the game and declined to take the conversion attempt to one of their tries.
 R.D.
-Revell transferred from Ponsonby to Kingsland during the week.
+Revell transferred from Ponsonby to Kingsland during the week and debuted for his new side in their win over Richmond.

 Round 14

-T Hanlon of the Richmond senior side was signed by Broughton Rangers in England.
+Trevor Hanlon, who had played fullback for Richmond since 1924 was signed by Broughton Rangers in England.
 He was due to depart on the Ruahine on August 21.
+He played 21 games for Broughton in the 1929-30 season scoring 4 tries.
+He ended up not being selected in their senior side at all the following season and fell on hard times in England needing financial assistance from Auckland rugby league to return home the following season.
+Richmond was held scoreless for the third consecutive match.
+The match at Mt Wellington was the first ever senior match played there making it the 23rd venue for senior rugby league matches in Auckland since 1908.